The Lafayette mother keeps a running total. Her blond, blue-eyed 4-year-old has been seizure-free for 40 weeks.

 Experts stress that the diet can have side effects and should be attempted only under strict medical supervision.
 Most recommend it only for children with uncontrolled epilepsy who have tried several drugs that failed to reduce their seizures.

 "We always want to make it clear to families that we don't see this as a more holistic approach to epilepsy care," said Karen Amorde-Spalding, clinical nutrition manager at Children's Hospital Oakland.
-"It comes with its own set of risks and complications."

 The risks include serious constipation, kidney stones, gallstones and pancreatitis.